Terp

 A terp, also known as a wierde, woerd, warf, warft, werf, werve, wurt or værft, is an artificial dwelling mound found on the North European Plain that has been created to provide safe ground during storm surges, high tides and sea or river flooding.
 The various terms used reflect the regional dialects of the North European region.
-In English sources, terp appears to be by far the most common term used.

-These mounds occur in the coastal parts of the Netherlands (in the provinces of Zeeland, Friesland and Groningen), in southern parts of Denmark and in the north-western parts of Germany where, before dykes were made, floodwater interfered with daily life.
-These can be found especially in the region Ostfriesland and Kreis Nordfriesland in Germany.
-In Kreis Nordfriesland on the Halligen, people still live on terps unprotected by dykes.
-Terps also occur in the Rhine and Meuse river plains in the central part of the Netherlands.
-Furthermore, terps can be found more to the south in the province North Holland, like Avendorp near the town of Schagen, and in the towns of Bredene en Leffinge near Oostende in Belgium.
-Other terps can be found at the mouth of the river IJssel like the one at the hamlet Kampereiland, the province Overijssel and on the former Island of Schokland in the former Zuiderzee, today the reclaimed land Noordoostpolder.
-Even underneath the town of Den Helder in the north of the province North Holland lies an old terp, named Het Torp.
+Terps are found in the coastal regions of the Netherlands, particularly in the provinces of Zeeland, Friesland and Groningen, as well as in southern Denmark and northwestern Germany.
+Before the construction of dykes, these mounds provided protection against floodwaters that regularly disrupted daily life.
+They are especially common in East Frisia (Ostfriesland) and Nordfriesland in Germany.
+On the Halligen islands in Kries Norfriesland, people continue to live on terps without the protection of dykes.
+Terps are also present in the Rhine and Meuse river plains in central Netherlands.
+Further examples occur in North Holland, such as Avendorp near Schagen, and in the towns of Bredene and Leffinge near Oostende in Belgium.
+Additional terps are located at mouth of the IJssel River, including at Kampereiland in the province of Overijssel, as well as on the former island of Schokland in the Zuiderzee, now part of the reclaimed Noordoostpolder.
+An old terp, known as Het Torp is also located beneath the town of Den Helder in North Holland.

 Terpen in the province of Friesland

 In the Dutch province of Friesland, an artificial dwelling hill is called terp (plural terpen).
 Terp means "village" in Old Frisian and is cognate with English thorp, Danish torp, German Dorf, modern West Frisian doarp and Dutch dorp.

+Terpen were built to "curb natural influences" such as floods by being a part of a network of terpen that rerouted large-scale flooding.

-Historical Frisian settlements were built on artificial terpen up to 15 m high to be safe from the floods in periods of rising sea levels.
+Historical Frisian settlements were built on artificial terpen up to 15 m high to be safe from floods in periods of rising sea levels.
 The first terp-building period dates to 500 BC, the second from 200 BC to 50 BC.
 In the mid-3rd century, the rise of sea level was so dramatic that the clay district was deserted, and settlers returned only around AD 400.
 A third terp-building period dates from AD 700 (Old Frisian times).
 This ended with the coming of the dike somewhere around 1200.
 During the 18th and 19th centuries, many terps were destroyed to use the fertile soil they contained to fertilize farm fields.
 Terpen were usually well fertilized by the decay of the rubbish and personal waste deposited by their inhabitants over centuries.